robertvunabandi/bp-web-basics/README.md

 In this workshop, you will get your hands dirty by creating and editing HTML files.
 Download this repository to your computer, then work through the following steps.

+Below you will find **ACTIONABLES**.
+These are things that you should do in order to complete this workshop.
+For a lot of these tasks, it will not be very straightforward how you are supposed to do them.
+The goal of this workshop is for you to be able to look things up on your own online and figure out the solutions.

 ## **Step 1:** Read Through the `head` Tag

 The `head` tag in this HTML file contains some tags that we didn't go through.
 Read through the description to familiarize yourself with those new tags.